Economic-and-Financial-Data-Discovery/imfdatapy/README.md

 ## Usage

-`imfdatapy` can be used to search through and extract data as follows.
+`IMFDataPy` can be used to search through and extract data as follows.
 The examples below show how to search through the IFS (International Financial Statistics) and BOP (Balance of Payments) using ```serach_terms``` and download all the data with matching economic indicator names.

 ```python
 from imfdatapy.imf import *